Granfors Bruks vs Hults Bruk: Comparing the Best Axes on the Market

 Both Gransfors Bruks and Hults Bruk offer larger hatchets, though Gransfors has Hults Bruk beat on variety here, with three models of hatchets between 13.5 and 18.5 inches in length versus Hults Bruk’s two.
 The Gransfors Bruks Outdoor Axe (14.5 inches) is a great, but often overlooked small, general-use hatchet.
 The axehead weighs just 1 lb, but it has a steel collar just beneath that allows you to split wood with more confidence, as it protects the handle from overstrikes.

-The Hults Bruk Almike and Tarnaby are both slightly longer than the Gransfors Outdoor axe, with the Almike (16 inches) being 1.5 inches longer but weighing just as much, while the Tarnaby is just half an inch (15 inches) longer than than the Outdoor axe but weighing 0.2 lbs or 50 grams more.
+The Hults Bruk Almike and Hultan Trekking axes are both longer than the Gransfors Outdoor axe, with the Almike (16 inches) being 1.5 inches longer but weighing just as much, while the Hults Bruk Trekking axe is 14.8 inches long.
 Neither of them have steel collars.
-All in all, not much difference, but the Gransfors Outdoor axe does come out looking superior here.

 Backpacking and Bushcrafting Axes